IP-CAM/PayNow-OpenCart-1/README.md

 3. Click Sage Connect
 4. Click Pay Now
 5. Make a note of your Service key

+Sage Pay Now Callback

-6. Choose both the following URLs for your a and failures URLs: http://opencart_installation/index.php
+6. Choose both the following URLs for your Accept and Decline URLs: http://opencart_installation/index.php

 OpenCart Steps: